Winding its way through the glacially carved landscape of central Tasmania, the Overland Track is one of Australia's most iconic bushwalks.

 Cost

-Bookings are required for each walking season (1 October to 31 May) of the Overland Track, and walkers will be required to pay an Overland Track Fee of $200 per person.
+Bookings are required for each walking season (1 October to 31 May) of the Overland Track, and walkers must pay an Overland Track Fee of $200 per person.

 This fee only applies during the peak walking season, and all proceeds go towards the long-term sustainability of the Track.